Return to key areas of work

 Investigate development of a Canterbury Resilience Strategy

 How are we doing: A resilience inventory scan, undertaken with the University of Canterbury, has captured themes of the resilience orientation of districts within the region.
-Staff are reviewing and preparing recommendations for Council.
+Staff have reviewed the report and the findings have been presented to Councillors for feedback.

 On track